felixsuwarno/F1-Sponsorship-Insights/README.md

 ## Young driver's performance between 2021 - 2024 :
 <br>
 Interpretation:
-A driver who consistently finishes in the top 5–10, not just once in a while, is likely to keep improving — and ensures your brand gets seen regularly.
+A driver who consistently finishes in the top 5–10, not just once in a while, ensures your brand gets seen regularly.
 This can be seen by the number of total points they score.
 <br><br>

 The SQL Query to extract performance information from **young_drivers_result** table :<br>